arung-northwestern/pacmof/README.rst

 first coordination shell are by far the most important features when it comes to predicting partial charges.

 .. figure:: ./docs/images/Feature_importance_final.jpg
-    :width: 100
-    :height: 100
+    :scale: 50

-About the pre-trained Random Forest model in PACMOF
+About the pre-trained Random Forest model in PACMOF (Coming soon!)
 ****************************************************

 .. figure:: ./docs/images/DDEC_vs_RF_final.jpg
-    :width: 100
-    :height: 100
+    :scale: 50